WhitestormJS/whs.js/examples/networking/basic/README.md

 2. `new WHS.ElementModule()` :: This is where you tell it you are using a module, in this case the ElementModule, which is almost necessary for any type of creation whatsoever, this allows you to create elements, for example, a cube, in your scene/world.
 3. `new WHS.SceneModule()` :: Another module creation, this one is pretty obvious, you have to have a place to store all of your awesome 3D Objects, right?
 4. `new DefineModule('camera', new WHS.PerspectiveCamera(UTILS.appDefaults.camera))` :: Don't be scared of this line, basically, all this is is saying, I want to create a new module called "camera", and it is really a PerspectiveCamera using the default configurations, I'm just too lazy to type "PerspectiveCamera" the whole time.
+5. `new WHS.NetworkingModule(UTILS.appDefaults.networking)`:: This is just initializing the connection to the server, and also tells WHS to run a server.
+This passes the variables "localhost" as where to host it, "80" as the port to host it with, and the connection proxy, "http" in this example.
-5. `new WHS.RenderingModule(UTILS.appDefaults.rendering, { shadow: true })` :: This one looks difficult, but all it's saying is create a window on the html page for the viewer to see what's going on inside the scene!
+6. `new WHS.RenderingModule(UTILS.appDefaults.rendering, { shadow: true })` :: This one looks difficult, but all it's saying is create a window on the html page for the viewer to see what's going on inside the scene!
-6. `new PHYSICS.WorldModule(UTILS.appDefaults.physics)` :: This line is basically saying, "I want physics, I want them to be a part of my world, and I want them to be the WhitestormJS default physics.
+7. `new PHYSICS.WorldModule(UTILS.appDefaults.physics)` :: This line is basically saying, "I want physics, I want them to be a part of my world, and I want them to be the WhitestormJS default physics.
-7. `new WHS.[CONTROLS MODULE]()` :: Another simple one, this one is importing some of the default controls available through WhitestormJS; In this case, the [CONTROLS].
+8. `new WHS.[CONTROLS MODULE]()` :: Another simple one, this one is importing some of the default controls available through WhitestormJS; In this case, the [CONTROLS].
-8. `new WHS.ResizeModule()` :: This is another simple one, this is saying the [CONTROLS] can also zoom in and out of the scene.
+9. `new WHS.ResizeModule()` :: This is another simple one, this is saying the [CONTROLS] can also zoom in and out of the scene.
-9. `new WHS.StatsModule()` :: This one is probably the simplest one here, this simply says, display the fps and other statistics of the app.
+10. `new WHS.StatsModule()` :: This one is probably the simplest one here, this simply says, display the fps and other statistics of the app.

 Whooee, that's a long explanation, but hopefully you are still following along!